Skip to content

 TimeTime of the packet

-In interfaceInterface on which the packet arrived
+In interfaceInterface on which the packet was received

-Out interfaceInterface through which the packet leaves
+Out interfaceInterface through which the packet exits

 Source IPSource address